 The toxicity of many materials has been documented.
-This information, combined with a knowledge of the application of the device, can be used in the safety assessment.
-In many cases, sufficient data on materials is available from public sources and the historic use of a product to allow an assessment and provide a positive conclusion.
-With more invasive or chronically used devices, materials characterisation of the final device is usually required.
+This information, combined with knowledge of the application of the device, can be used in the safety assessment.
+In many cases, sufficient data on materials is available from public sources alongside the historic use of a product to allow an assessment and provide a positive conclusion.
+However, with more invasive or chronically used devices, materials characterisation of the final device is usually required.
 This may be carried out according to ISO 10993-18 (in the case of medical devices) and through extractables and leachables studies (when considering drug delivery devices).

-The analysis should take into account the maximum available daily dose of all chemicals.
-This should then be considered, along with a safety factor (often this means multiplying the delivered dose by a factor of 10).
+The analysis should take into account the maximum available daily dose of all chemicals, which should subsequently be considered, along with a safety factor which often means multiplying the delivered dose by a factor of ten.

-A toxicological risk analysis is available from MET as a unique service or in combination with our analytical studies.
+MET provides a toxicological risk analysis either as a unique service or in combination with analytical studies.
 Get in touch to hear about our registered toxicologist.